symkat/Daemon-Control/README.md

 When set, the username supplied to this accessor will be used to set the UID attribute.
-When this is used, `uid` will be changed from its inital settings if you set it (which you shouldn't, since you're using usernames instead of UIDs).
+When this is used, `uid` will be changed from its initial settings if you set it (which you shouldn't, since you're using usernames instead of UIDs).
 See ["uid"](#uid) for setting numerical user ids.